 git submodule update --init bash sync-docs.sh

-There's no installation here, but you may try running
+There's no installation here, but to test the website locally, run

 The content of the website, the best practices, are licensed under Creative Commons Attribution-ShareAlike 4.0.

 Please find the exact licenses and copyright holders in all file